sccreeper/goputer/README.md

 - `cmd/goputer` The CLI tool for compiling, running & disassembling code.
 - `cmd/launcher` The GUI for running code.
 - `pkg` Shared code.
 Includes the compiler, VM runtime and constants for instructions and registers.
+- `expansions` Source code for all of the default expansions.

 ---